ieeehyd/cishyd-ss/grav-1.4.6/grav-admin/user/pages/02.registration/default.md

 Note: *Above fee structure is excluding boarding and lodging expenses.*

-Accommodation
-facilities are extended on first come first served basis.
-There are some very good hotels nearby the venue at reasonable rates.
+There are some very good hotels in the proximity of the venue which offer accommodation at reasonable rates.

 **Registration fee includes:**
 Access to all lectures.